Azure-Samples/media-services-v3-dotnet-webapp/2-VideosSample-BasicAuth/README.md

 * A web application for browsing
 * Video playback using Azure Media Player
 * Sample code for uploading and configuring Media Services to stream videos
-* Simple authentication and authorization
+* Basic authentication and authorization

 ## Getting Started